tunmsk/nextgen-facebook/readme.txt

 	* None
 * *Developer Notes*
 	* Added a $src_id argument to the NgfbUtil get_sharing_url() method and its filters.
+	* Moved the get_sharing_url() call from the social website modules into the main sharing class loop.

 **Version 8.33.12-1 (2016/08/09)**